StevenPG/coding-steve/astro/src/content/blog/easy-spring-rest-client-with-oauth2.md

 The lack of an OAuth2 component has been a sore spot for new users converting over from WebClient.
 So with this new feature releasing with Spring Boot 3.4.0, it can now take it's rightful place as the default, non-webflux HTTP Client for Spring MVC!

+Paired with the HttpServiceProxyFactory feature, making REST calls with OAuth2 authorization has never been easier.
+Pair that with the extensive autoconfiguration of logbook, and you have a powerful combination of security, readability and logging!

 [restClientBlogAnnouncement]: https://spring.io/blog/2023/07/13/new-in-spring-6-1-restclient
 [oAuth2ClientHttpRequestInterceptor]: https://github.com/spring-projects/spring-security/issues/13588